caleblstone/space1026/README.md

 [Caleb Stone](http://bycalebstone.com) is the designer and web developer

 Thanks to many folks for generously sharing knowledge and feedback.
+Thank you to NEW INC (and Cultural Futures cohort).
 [Ashley Blewer](https://ashleyblewer.com/) for consultation on digital preservation workflows, models and infrastructure for media collection and documentation.
 [Cori Olinghouse](https://linktr.ee/coriolinghouse) for her wealth of knowledge about community and participatory archives.
+[Ivana Larrossa](https://www.ivanalarrosa.com/) for mentorship.
 Miriam Singer of Space 1026 helped with organizing.
-And thanks especially the Space 1026 crew.
+And thanks especially to the Space 1026 crew.